Info Type

 -

-I also want to talk about NBA and welcome anyone who wants to go with me.
-I would also welcome anyone who would like to talk about the NBA or go with me, so please contact me.This text has been translated by auto-translation.
+If you have any good places to live in Kisarazu, recommendations, good restaurants, etc., I would be happy to share them with me !.This text has been translated by auto-translation.
 There may be a slight difference between the original text and the translation.
 (Original Language: 日本語)

 Vivinavi Los AngelesCrypto.com Arena